"Urban Chic & Comfy Sleek"

 The cute cars added to our car fun, since the day before we had shared the road with numerous Corvettes.
 Corvettes and Fiats , enjoying the annual Corvette Arkansas Weekend.
 Lots of fun cars in Arkansas!

 We sampled some of the complimentary breakfast that was served in a small diner area, on the north end of the hotel.

 The food options were fairly typical, but the setting with columns, painted beams and tile work, made my coffee taste better than typical.

 The term hidden gem is overused, but it fits for Hotel Seville.
 It was surprising to find such a perfectly renovated and charming hotel, in small town Arkansas.

+Worst of all, I Googled for info and learned of the town's connection to the president of KKK.
 Ugh.
 Maybe I shouldn't have shared that.
 That's a notable piece of information that is not fun.
 But travels should open your eyes to good and bad.
 Our hotel was great... that bit of knowledge was not.

 This past April, Don and I had our first visit to the quaint East Texas town of Jefferson.

 The town has a curious history and so does the hotel, from the 1850's.

 I walked across the brick street to get a shot of the whole building.
 We stayed in the original wood framed structure on the right.

 It had been a home and was converted to a hotel in the late 1850's.
 The white brick structure on the left is the "new" part... added in 1864!